SevenDL/datav/intl.en-US/FAQ/FAQ.md

     Yes, you can.
 To do so, follow these steps:

     1. Create a RAM user.
-For more information, see [Prepare an Alibaba Cloud account](https://www.alibabacloud.com/help/doc-detail/47703.html).
+For more information, see [Create a RAM user](../../../../intl.en-US/Preparation/Administrator Operations/Create a RAM user.md#).
-    2. Log on to the [Authorization Center](https://data.aliyun.com/console/member) and click **Refresh**
+    2. Log on to the [Authorization Center](https://data.aliyun.com/console/member) and click **Refresh**.

         After you refresh the page, all the RAM users are displayed.
 The target RAM user can log on to the DataV console without obtaining other permissions.